Vault Server Installation

 Because the Vault Server installation relies on IIS and MS SQL, the options you choose during installation must be compatible with your specific IIS and MS SQL configurations.
 In addition, certain system requirements must be in place before you install Vault.
 The installation guide will help you determine the right options for your system.

-If you're upgrading from Vault Standard to Vault Professional, you should backup — but not delete — those databases before installing Vault Professional.
+If you're upgrading from Vault Standard to Vault Professional, you should back up - but not delete - your databases before installing Vault Professional.
+You must uninstall Vault Standard before installing Vault Professional.
+Click here for additional details on upgrading from Vault Standard to Vault Professional.

 Overview